-- Certificates signed by a trusted Certificate Authority can be installed if desired.
-The key benefit to these is that they will allow the servers to pass penetration test scans (see below point on SSL Labs).
-Beyond this, there is no change to core behaviour for self-hosted platform or storage hosted customers as Redstor signed certificates are used for platform communications.
+- Certificates signed by a trusted certificate authority can be installed if desired.
+The key benefit of these is that they will allow the servers to pass penetration test scans (see point on SSL Labs below).
+Beyond this, there is no change to core behaviour for self-hosted platform or storage-hosted customers, as Redstor-signed certificates are used for platform communications.

-- SSL Ciphers security for Storage Platform servers can be tested using third party tools such as SSL Labs SSL Server Test: https://www.ssllabs.com/ssltest/analyze.html
+- SSL Ciphers security for Storage Platform servers can be tested using third-party tools such as the SSL Labs SSL Server Test.

-Note - if Certificate Authority signed certificates are not in use, trust / certificate name mismatch errors may be encountered.
-These can be ignored during the test - to understand why, please see: https://support.redstor.com/hc/en-gb/articles/4408062832913-1368-Understanding-Redstor-Pro-Platform-Certificates.
+Note: If certificate authority signed certificates are not in use, trust / certificate name mismatch errors may be encountered.
+These can be ignored during the test.
+For more information, see Article 1368.